Creating To Do Lists In WordPress

 From Email

-Type in the email address that you would like displayed as the “sent from” address …
+In this field, enter the email address that you would like displayed as the “sent from” address …

 Subject Field for Emails Sent to User